LedgerHQ/btchip-c-api/README.md

 On any dongle

+**Note** : This method is currently disabled - you'll have to compute the P2SH address yourself from the public keys

 ```
 Compute the P2SH address

-**Note** : This method is currently disabled - you'll have to compute the P2SH address yourself

 > btchip_composeMofNStart 2 2 0348bb1fade0adde1bf202726e6db5eacd2063fce7ecf8bbfd17377f09218d5814